-Diversity and Inequality 1: MCCP
+Diversity and Inequality 1

-These courses are based on a dual focus of valuing diversity and understanding social justice.
-This two-course sequence studies the history, demographics, and cultures of various disenfranchised groups as well as the dominant culture.
-It examines the impact of inequality on people of all backgrounds.
+This course is based on a dual focus on valuing diversity and understanding social justice.
+This course studies the history, demographics, and cultures of various disenfranchised groups.
+It examines the impact of inequality on people of diverse backgrounds.
 In the second semester, students will participate in dialogue group: a stage-based, co-facilitated, face-to-face group that focuses on dialogue skills within the context of one's race, ethnicity, age, religion, disability, country of origin, gender identity and sexual orientation.
-The two-sequence course is based on several assumptions: social inequality is an overarching phenomenon related to diversity, with individual manifestations within different social identity categories; social injustice occurs and is present at individual, institutional, and societal/structural levels; and, professional social work ethics and values demand cultural competence and culturally sensitive practice at the micro, mezzo, and macro levels.
+The two-sequence course is based on several assumptions: Social inequality is an overarching phenomenon related to diversity, with individual manifestations within different social identity categories; Social injustice occurs and is present at individual, institutional, and societal/structural levels; and, Professional social work ethics and values demand cultural competence and culturally sensitive practice at the micro, mezzo, and macro levels.
+Class discussions, assignments, and small group work will be utilized to explore, analyze, and understand the myths, realities, and biases related to inequity and the impact on the individual, family and different populations.
+This course is offered as a two-credit course.

-Diversity and Inequality 2: MCCP
+Diversity and Inequality 2

-These courses are based on a dual focus of valuing diversity and understanding social justice.
-This two-course sequence studies the history, demographics, and cultures of various disenfranchised groups as well as the dominant culture.
-It examines the impact of inequality on people of all backgrounds.
+This course is based on a dual focus on valuing diversity and understanding social justice.
+This course studies the history, demographics, and cultures of various disenfranchised groups.
+It examines the impact of inequality on people of diverse backgrounds.
 In the second semester, students will participate in dialogue group: a stage-based, co-facilitated, face-to-face group that focuses on dialogue skills within the context of one's race, ethnicity, age, religion, disability, country of origin, gender identity and sexual orientation.
-The two-sequence course is based on several assumptions: social inequality is an overarching phenomenon related to diversity, with individual manifestations within different social identity categories; social injustice occurs and is present at individual, institutional, and societal/structural levels; and, professional social work ethics and values demand cultural competence and culturally sensitive practice at the micro, mezzo, and macro levels.
+The two-sequence course is based on several assumptions: Social inequality is an overarching phenomenon related to diversity, with individual manifestations within different social identity categories; Social injustice occurs and is present at individual, institutional, and societal/structural levels; and, Professional social work ethics and values demand cultural competence and culturally sensitive practice at the micro, mezzo, and macro levels.
+Class discussions, assignments, and small group work will be utilized to explore, analyze, and understand the myths, realities, and biases related to inequity and the impact on the individual, family and different populations.
+This course is offered as a two-credit course.